Anaya-Koirala/appendixd/readme.md

 This Python code allows you to convert the contents of a specified directory into a single appendix document.

-It is designed for documentation and is current focused on Python.

 ## Features